BND Hamburger Icon

 While the fear of something embarrassing or negative being discovered might tempt some job candidates to completely erase their online persona, employers say that strategy can backfire.

-About 1 in 5 employers in The Harris Poll’s survey said they won’t call a person for an interview if they can’t find them online.
-In addition to seeming like you’re trying to hide something, it’s not a good idea to delete your profile, because it doesn’t guarantee the data is completely gone.
-Instead, the best practice is to keep your social accounts clean and up to date.
+Nearly half of employers (47 percent) surveyed by CareerBuilder said they are unlikely to call a person for an interview if they can’t find them online.
+In addition to seeming like you’re trying to hide something, it’s not a good idea to delete your profile.
+Deletion doesn’t guarantee the data is completely gone.
+Instead, the best practice is to keep clean, up-to-date social accounts.

 2. Use social media to your benefit.